Atharva91/Customer-Churn-Prediction-Analysis/README.md

 This project Consist of :

 1.)
-Main file ( Churn Pred Analysis) - Where all the code is wriiten
+Main file ( Churn Pred Analysis) - Where all the code is written

 2.)
 PPT - A brief presentation of Churn Prediction Analysis